-Between 1975 and 2010, the 5-year survival rate for neuroblastoma in the United States increased from 86% to 95% for children younger than 1 year and increased from 34% to 68% for children aged 1 to 14 years.
-The 5-year overall survival (OS) for all infants and children with neuroblastoma increased from 46% when diagnosed between 1974 and 1989, to 71% when diagnosed between 1999 and 2005.
+Between 1975 and 2010, the 5-year survival rate for neuroblastoma in the United States increased from 86% to 95% for children younger than 1 year and from 34% to 68% for children aged 1 to 14 years.
+The 5-year OS rate for all infants and children with neuroblastoma increased from 46% when diagnosed between 1974 and 1989 to 71% when diagnosed between 1999 and 2005.
 This single statistic can be misleading because of the extremely heterogeneous prognosis based on the patient's age, stage, and biology.
-However, studies demonstrate a significant improvement in survival for high-risk patients diagnosed and treated between 2000 and 2010 compared with patients diagnosed from 1990 to 1999.
+However, studies demonstrate a significant improvement in survival for high-risk patients diagnosed and treated between 2000 and 2010, compared with patients diagnosed from 1990 to 1999.
 (Refer to Table 1 for more information.)
-Similarly, the COG ANBL0531 (NCT00499616) study found equivalent outcomes for many subsets of intermediate-risk children who were treated with substantially reduced chemotherapy, when compared with the earlier COG-A3961 (NCT00003093) study.
+Similarly, the COG ANBL0531 (NCT00499616) study found equivalent outcomes for many subsets of intermediate-risk children who were treated with substantially reduced chemotherapy, compared with the earlier COG-A3961 (NCT00003093) study.

 Age at diagnosis

 Infants and children

 The effect of age at diagnosis on 5-year survival is profound.
 According to the 1975 to 2006 U.S. Surveillance, Epidemiology, and End Results (SEER) Program statistics, the 5-year survival rate stratified by age is as follows:

 The effect of patient age on prognosis is strongly influenced by clinical and pathobiological factors, as evidenced by the following: